s-leger/lef_responsive_images/README.md

 - Less time to load
 - Automagic once configuration done, but with standards grids setups it should be ok right out of the box.

 **Features :**

+- Precompute real size and generate images according to the space available on any layout.
-- Art direction
+- Art direction images and css including carousel one
+- Responsive Css backgrounds
 - Allow from 1 up to 10 images per row
+- Responsive carousel css bg and improved height setup (either via ratio or fixed per breakpoints)
+- Support for pdf in frontend
+- Html content allow to write inline css in header and js for footer (via layouts)
+- Layout for multiple images regular, in row, in columns (including art direction)
+- Textpic image in text left and right
-- User defined image size
+- Support for user defined image width / height
-- Css background
-- Extended carousel
+- Allow to set image quality
-- Image quality
+- Image placeholder
-- Generate image with right size for each breakpoint
-- Multiple images layouts (regular grid, rows - left right justify - , columns - top justify -)
-- Support Picture, Img srcset and Img with data attribute
+- Support img with data-attributes, picture and img with srcset
-- Images placeholder
-- Prevent relayout of page when image load via css
+- Prevent page relayout on image load via css

 Why not ?
 Who wants it ?